 Barrick Gold (NYSE: GOLD) CEO Mark Bristow is confident about concluding negotiations with Mali’s junta-led government on a new mining code before the end of the year.

-Sources cited by Reuters report that Mali is seeking around $500 million in unpaid taxes from Barrick as the government aims to increase revenue from the mining sector.
+Sources cited by Reuters previously reported that Mali is seeking around $500 million in unpaid taxes from Barrick as the government aims to increase revenue from the mining sector.

-Bristow told Reuters that Barrick has offered Mali 55% of the economic benefits from Loulo-Gounkoto, in a deal he likened to an agreement reached with Tanzania about five years ago.
+On Thursday, Bristow told Reuters that Barrick has offered Mali 55% of the economic benefits from Loulo-Gounkoto, a deal he likened to an agreement reached with Tanzania about five years ago.

 The CEO declined to comment on Mali’s cash demands or claims of unpaid taxes and fines.

-“We are prepared to give them more of the economic benefits,” Bristow said in a Reuter’s interview.
+“We are prepared to give them more of the economic benefits,” Bristow said in the Reuters interview.
 “The key is to preserve the asset’s long-term value.
 Any increase in basic costs affects project longevity, which ultimately impacts the country.”

 While Barrick has proposed a larger share of “economic benefits” for Mali, the company will continue to “carry the capital risk, as we have always done,” Bristow noted, adding that discussions remain ongoing.

-The miner reported on Thursday that full-year production at Loulo-Gounkoto is expected to reach the upper end of its forecast (560,000 ounces).
+The gold miner reported on Thursday that full-year production at Loulo-Gounkoto is expected to reach the upper end of its forecast at 560,000 oz.

-The Loulo-Gounkoto complex currently holds gold reserves estimated at 6.7 million ounces, included within a measured and indicated resource totalling 9.1 million ounces.
-It produced 683,000 ounces of gold in 2023.
+Loulo-Gounkoto currently holds gold reserves estimated at 6.7 million oz., included within a measured and indicated resource totalling 9.1 million oz.
+The mine complex produced 683,000 oz. of gold in 2023.

-Barrick missed Wall Street’s third-quarter profit estimates on Thursday, affected by higher costs and reduced production at its Nevada operations.
+However, Barrick missed Wall Street’s third-quarter profit estimates on Thursday, as the company cited higher costs and reduced production at its Nevada operations.

-Barrick said it expects improved performance in Q4 and anticipates meeting its 2024 production target of 3.9 to 4.3 million ounces.
+Barrick said it expects improved performance in the fourth quarter and anticipates meeting its 2024 gold production target of 3.9-4.3 million oz.

 “Reaching the lower end of guidance is achievable, though Q4 will require significant efforts,” TD Cowen analysts noted in a report.